lawnjelly/godot-llightmap/README.md

 ### Tips
 * Set overall brightness with a combination of using a multiplier in the shader (see the example shader) and using `dynamic_range/normalize_bias` in the llightmap settings to make the lightmap overbright.
 * For each light, you can control the volumetric effect (soft or hard shadows) by changing the x, y, and z scale in the node `Transform` properties.
-Note that due to a bug / feature in Godot, light scales get reset every time you move them in the editor, which can be annoying.
+Note that due to a bug / feature in Godot, light scales get reset every time you move the light in the editor, which can be annoying.
 * Be sure to use bounces in order to get colors from textures.
 You can make a bounced scene darker by reducing the bounce power.
 * For each light you can scale power with the `energy` parameter, and change color.
 * For transparency, the material name should contain the string `_T_` (anywhere, at the end, start etc).
 And use a texture with alpha.